triet4p/itapia/README-en.md

-Chắc chắn rồi! Đây là phiên bản tiếng Anh được viết lại hoàn toàn, giữ nguyên 100% nội dung, cấu trúc và tất cả các chi tiết kỹ thuật quan trọng từ file README.md tiếng Việt của bạn.

----

 # ITAPIA - Intelligent and Transparent AI-Powered Personal Investment Assistant

 ITAPIA (Intelligent and Transparent AI-Powered Personal Investment Assistant) is a graduation thesis project aimed at building an intelligent stock investment support platform.
-The project is specifically designed for individual investors with limited capital, who prioritize risk management and wish to clearly understand the investment recommendations provided by AI.
+The project is specifically designed for individual investors with limited capital, who prioritize risk management and desire a clear understanding of the investment recommendations provided by AI.

-Unlike traditional "black box" tools, ITAPIA focuses on **Explainability (XAI)**, **low cost**, and the ability to **learn and co-evolve** with the user.
+Unlike traditional "black box" tools, ITAPIA focuses on **Explainability (XAI)**, **low cost**, and the ability to **learn and evolve** alongside its users.

 **Vietnamese version of README**: [README.md](./README.md)